 Understanding these common side effects of treatment is the first step to managing it.

-Cancer treatment related N&V is one of the most acute, common and distressing side effects that up to 80% of patients experience and usually has a significant impact on their quality of life.
-It may lead to more serious concerns such as dehydration, unintentional weight loss, weakness, fatigue, brain fog, slow wound healing as well as the ability to continue standard of care treatment.
-Addressing nausea and vomiting by having a plan in place and being well prepared can go a long way in easing the treatment process.
+Cancer treatment-related N&V is one of the most acute, common, and distressing side effects that up to 80% of patients experience and usually has a significant impact on their quality of life.
+It may lead to more serious concerns such as dehydration, unintentional weight loss, weakness, fatigue, brain fog, slow wound healing, and the inability to continue standard of care treatment.
+Addressing nausea and vomiting by having a plan in place and being well prepared can go a long way toward easing the treatment process.

-Nausea and vomiting are common and sometimes serious side effects of various modalities of cancer treatment but can also be a sign or symptom of cancer itself.
+Nausea and vomiting are common and sometimes serious side effects of various modalities of cancer treatment, but they can also be a sign or symptom of cancer itself.
 For example, a tumor in some part of the digestive system can cause a bowel obstruction that can lead to nausea or vomiting.
 A tumor in the brain can also increase pressure in the brain, which can result in nausea and vomiting.
-Nausea can also be caused by many different health problems, such as gallbladder disease, heart attacks, and stomach ulcers which can be concurrent conditions with cancer.
-One thing to realize is that apart from cancer treatment related nausea, dehydration and constipation can be side effects related to medications such as pain meds that can contribute to nausea as well.
+Nausea can also be caused by many different health problems, such as gallbladder disease, heart attacks, and stomach ulcers, which can be concurrent conditions with cancer.
+One thing to realize is that apart from cancer treatment-related nausea, dehydration and constipation can be side effects related to medications such as pain medications that can contribute to nausea as well.

-Despite advances that have brought newer and more effective medications for nausea, nausea and vomiting affects between 40 to 60 % of patients treated with either chemotherapy or radiation therapy.
+Despite advances that have brought newer and more effective medications for nausea, nausea and vomiting affect between 40 to 60 % of patients treated with either chemotherapy or radiation therapy.

-Chemotherapy related nausea and vomiting can be divided into 4 categories:
+Chemotherapy-related nausea and vomiting can be divided into four categories:

-Acute: Onset of nausea and vomiting within a few minutes to several hours after chemotherapy is administered and usually peaking in the first 4-6 hours.
+- Acute: Onset of nausea and vomiting within a few minutes to several hours after chemotherapy is administered, usually peaking in the first 4-6 hours.

 It helps to know how you react to your treatment since you will be at home and at work dealing with these side effects and trying to do your activities of daily living despite these symptoms.
 A cancer care team has an arsenal of medications (called anti-emetics) that can address nausea related to treatment early and effectively.
-They know which chemotherapy drugs have a higher risk for treatment induced nausea and vomiting.
-Chemotherapy medications as well as other cancer treatments including immunotherapy, checkpoint inhibitors, hormone therapy etc are classified according to their potential to cause nausea or vomiting.
+They know which chemotherapy drugs have a higher risk of causing treatment-induced nausea and vomiting.
+Chemotherapy medications as well as other cancer treatments, including immunotherapy, checkpoint inhibitors, hormone therapy, etc., are classified according to their potential to cause nausea or vomiting.
 These treatments are classified as high, moderate, low, or minimal risk for nausea and vomiting.

 Here is a checklist of diet suggestions that can help you deal with nausea and vomiting at home and work while you undergo treatment.

-Eat small, frequent meals throughout the day to decrease the strain on your stomach.
-Use plastic forks and spoons rather than metal ones, which may cause a bitter/metallic taste.
+- Eat small, frequent meals throughout the day to decrease the strain on your stomach.
+Use plastic forks and spoons rather than metal ones, which may cause a bitter or metallic taste.

-Try tart foods, such as lemons or pickles.
+- Try tart foods, such as lemons or pickles.
 These can be especially useful when there are changes to the way food tastes.
-Some options include squeezing lemon juice in food to make it more palatable or sucking on a lemon wedge itself.
+Some options include squeezing lemon juice into food to make it more palatable or sucking on a lemon wedge itself.

-Suck on hard candies such as ginger, peppermints or lemon drops if your mouth has a bad taste.
-Ginger especially, can be used as a tea, as crystallized ginger or in foods and has been shown to help with nausea.
+- Suck on hard candies such as ginger, peppermint, or lemon drops if your mouth has a bad taste.
+Ginger, in particular, can be used as a tea, as crystallized ginger, or in foods, and has been shown to help with nausea.

-Sip only small amounts of liquids during meals because many people feel full or bloated if they eat and drink at the same time.
+- Sip only small amounts of liquid during meals because many people feel full or bloated if they eat and drink at the same time.

-Limit or if possible, avoid spicy, fried, or greasy foods.
-Fat takes longer to digest than protein and carbohydrates, so foods containing a lot of added fat will sit in the stomach for a longer period which can make you even more nauseous.
+- Limit or, if possible, avoid spicy, fried, or greasy foods.
+Fat takes longer to digest than protein and carbohydrates, so foods containing a lot of added fat will sit in the stomach for a longer period of time, which can make you even more nauseous.

 As always, talking to your cancer team about any change you make to your diet is important and necessary.
-With regards to cannabis-based medications for treatment of nausea, there are 2 drugs based on marijuana compounds that have been approved in the US for medical use.
-Dronabinol (Marinol®) contains delta-9-tetrahydrocannabinol (THC) that is approved by the FDA to treat nausea and vomiting caused by cancer chemotherapy.
+With regards to cannabis-based medications for the treatment of nausea, there are two drugs based on marijuana compounds that have been approved in the US for medical use.
+Dronabinol (Marinol®) contains delta-9-tetrahydrocannabinol (THC), which is approved by the FDA to treat nausea and vomiting caused by cancer chemotherapy.
 Nabilone (Cesamet®) is a synthetic cannabinoid similar to THC and can be taken orally to treat nausea and vomiting caused by cancer chemotherapy when other drugs have not worked.
-Your cancer care team can guide you regarding these options and any decisions you make must be in partnership with your care team as these medications can cause serious side effects and complications, especially in older patients.
+Your cancer care team can guide you regarding these options, and any decisions you make must be in partnership with your care team, as these medications can cause serious side effects and complications, especially in older patients.